all-of-us/workbench-snippets/dataset-snippets/README.md

 Don't like these conventions?
 We can change them!
 This is just a starting point.
 Keep in mind we'll need to reflect those changes in the auto-generation script described in the next section.

-# Auto-generation of Jupyter 'Snippets Menu' configuration.
+# Auto-generation of Jupyter 'Snippets Menu' configuration

 The instructions are identical for both the SQL snippets and the Dataset Builder Snippets.
 See [CONTRIBUTING](../CONTRIBUTING.md#auto-generation-of-jupyter-snippets-menu-configuration) for the details.

 # Testing